bullet-db/bullet-db.github.io/docs/backend/storm-architecture.md

 !!! note "What's a Replay?"

-    The Replay and the [pluggable storage](#storm-storage.md) are *optional components* in Bullet on Storm.
+    The Replay and the [pluggable storage](storm-setup.md#storage) are *optional components* in Bullet on Storm.
 They exist to replay existing queries if you plugged in a storage layer into the [API](#../ws/setup.md#storage).
 You would use this if you have long running queries and are not tolerant to losing queries for your use-case.
 Currently, we do not support storage intermediate results in the storage though.
 For instance, if you restart the topology but have storage and replay configured, you will recreate all the queries on startup but you will lose all intermediate results that were held in memory so far.
 We plan to add intermediate result storage as well soon!

-!!! note "What's a Tick Spout?"
+!!! note "What's a Tick spout?"

-    The Tick Spout component produces Storm tuples at predefined intervals to the Filter and Join Bolts.
+    The Tick spout component produces Storm tuples at predefined intervals to the Filter and Join bolts.
 These tuples, called tick tuples, behave like CPU clock cycles for Bullet.
 Bullet performs all its system related activities on a tick.
 This includes purging stale queries, emitting left over data for queries, etc. We could have gone the route of having asynchronous threads that do the same thing but this was a far more simpler solution.
 The downside is that Bullet is as fast or as slow as its tick period, which can be configured on launch (defaults to ```100 ms```).
 In practice, this means that your time-based windows need to be at least twice as long as your tick period.

     As a practical example of how Bullet uses ticks: when the final data is emitted from the Filter bolts when the query has expired, the Join bolt receiving it waits for 3 (this is configurable) ticks after *its query* expires to collect all the last intermediate results from the Filter bolts.
 If the tick period is set as high as 5 s, this means that a query will take 3 * 15 or 15 s to get back after its expiry!
 Setting it to 1 s, makes it 1 * 3 s.
 Similarly, intermediate windows are buffered (for certain kinds of windowed queries) to collect all results for that window before sending it back to the user.